-Good oral hygiene should always be practiced, since the loss of a single tooth can have major impact upon your oral health and appearance.
+Good oral hygiene should always be practiced since the loss of a single tooth can have a major impact upon your oral health and appearance.

 Although our Columbus dentists will use every measure to prevent tooth loss, it is still sometimes necessary to extract a tooth.